 For most women lower back pain early pregnancy will ease gradually even before giving birth.
 Nonetheless, there are several things that can be used to treat lower back pain early pregnancy and make it more tolerable throughout the pregnancy.

 Exercise – Regular exercise strengthens the muscles of the core and back and improves flexibility.
-Exercises that are safe for pregnant women include walking, swimming, and stationary cycling.
+Exercises that are safe for expecting women include walking, swimming, and stationary cycling.

-Counseling – If pregnancy back pain is largely related to stress, seeking the counsel of a trusted friend or counselor may be helpful.
+Counselling – If pregnancy back pain is largely related to stress, seeking the counsel of a trusted friend or counsellor may be helpful.
 While exciting, a new baby on the way can definitely cause added stress in one’s life, and talking through it with someone experienced can help navigate the unfamiliar waters.